 Many scholarship administrators wear multiple hats.
 And busy days make it difficult to spend time assessing current workflows.
-But taking time for assessment and planning can be instrumental in making your next year run smoothly and efficiently.
+But taking time for assessment and planning can be instrumental in creating strong yet flexible processes that can help the coming years run smoothly and efficiently.

 These three basic steps will help you move in the right direction: